 In addition, WISR’s coursework is also designed to meet the State of California’s academic requirements to become a Licensed Professional Clinical Counselor (LPCC).
 Students pursuing the LPCC license must also study Career Development and Group Counseling.
 MFT students not interested in obtaining the LPCC license do not have to pursue studies in the areas of Career Development and Group Counseling, although it is strongly recommended that they do so anyway.
 Also, by new State law, those students beginning studies for the LPCC license after August 1, 2012 now need to study the additional areas required for the MFT license, as well as some further advanced studies in counseling theories and methods.
 Overall, those seeking the LPCC license will typically need to spend an extra 3-4 months completing the required LPCC studies, beyond the work required of MFT students.
 WISR’s program is integrated in such a way as to encourage and enable interested students to pursue both licenses and do thorough study, and still attain their degree in a timely fashion.

 Along with the student’s individual work with faculty in studying the required readings and assignments in each of the State-defined content topics, and along with the more personalized further research, study and paper-writing in each area, students are also required to participate in two Saturday class sessions each month for a minimum of 24 months.
-During that time students participated in seminars that explore the various core areas, and which also meet the State’s minimum classroom hour requirements in: child abuse assessment and reporting, alcoholism and chemical dependency/substance abuse, human sexuality, aging and long-term care, and spousal and partner abuse (domestic violence), as well as for students also pursuing the LPCC license, crisis and trauma counseling.
+During that time students participated in seminars that explore the various core areas, and which also meet the State’s minimum classroom hour requirements in such areas as: child abuse assessment and reporting, alcoholism and chemical dependency/substance abuse, human sexuality, aging and long-term care, and spousal and partner abuse (domestic violence), as well as for students also pursuing the LPCC license, crisis and trauma counseling.
 In addition, students must participate in monthly seminars while gaining their practicum hours (by State requirement), even if they have completed the 24 months of seminars required by WISR.